By Hayley Simpson | Published on September 29, 2025

 The world's tallest building from the world's tallest Ferris wheel in Dubai.

 From the top of the Ain Dubai, you can take in 360-degree views of Dubai's stunning skyscraper-dense skyline from one of the 48 cabins, which can comfortably fit 40 passengers.
-Each luxe cabin is equipped with floor-to-ceiling windows, air-conditioning, and a cocktail bar or mini lounge, and for an unforgettable night, you can even book a private cabin.
+Each luxe cabin is equipped with floor-to-ceiling windows, air-conditioning and a cocktail bar or mini lounge.
+For an unforgettable night, you can even book a private cabin.
 A single trip on Ain Dubai takes 38 minutes, which is plenty of time to soak up the vistas.

-While Dubai has the world's largest, the Eye of Bohai in Weifang in China's Shandong Province holds the impressive title of the world's largest spokeless Ferris wheel.
+The Eye of Bohai in Weifang in China's Shandong Province holds the impressive title of the world's largest spokeless Ferris wheel.
 It opened in 2017 and sits on the Bailang River Bridge.
-This marvel needs to be seen to be believed.
-4600 tons of steel create the kite grid construction system, which allows the 36 carriages to rotate while the Ferris wheel's body remains stationary.
-One trip on the 145-meter (476-foot) Ferris wheel takes 30 minutes and the cabins are equipped with Wi-Fi and individual television sets, so if the stunning view doesn't meet your expectations, you can catch up on your favorite television shows instead.
+This marvel needs to be seen to be believed with 4,600 tons of steel creating the kite grid construction system, which allows the 36 carriages to rotate while the Ferris wheel's body remains stationary.
+One trip on the 145-meter-tall — or 476-foot-tall —Ferris wheel takes 30 minutes.
+The cabins are equipped with Wi-Fi and individual television sets if the stunning view doesn't meet your expectations.

 Garden by the Bay with Supertree & Flyer in Singapore.
 Asia.